-- Maintain physical distancing by limiting maximum ensemble sizes to 13 players or less (including conductor). - The tent will be anchored in the ground for 3 months.
-A tent floor will be added a week or two from now. - The tent must not be used when the sides are down.
+- Maintain physical distancing by limiting maximum ensemble sizes to 13 players or less (including conductor). - The Conservatory Tent must be removed during the winter months.
+A tent will be reconstructed when weather allows (perhaps as soon as early March). - The tent must not be used when the sides are down.
 Using the tent with the sides rolled down is extremely dangerous during COVID-19.
 The sides of the tent will be rolled up at beginning of the day by a campus Building and Grounds crew.
 The sides of the tent will then be rolled down in the evening by a similar crew. - Check the weather before your classes or rehearsals each day.
-Any indication of thunder and lightning means you must vacate the tent and go online or (when possible) indoors. - No electricity can be used in the tent at any time.
+Any indication of thunder and lightning means you must vacate the tent and go online or (when possible) indoors.

+- No electric cables can be used in the tent at any time.
 Electric cords can cause electrocution and/or fire and are a city code violation.
-A code violation would shut down our use of the tent and all meal tents on campus. - Ensemble students can bring their own wire music stands for use in the tent. - There is no security other than a video surveillance camera, so nothing other than the tent and the chairs should remain after each rehearsal or class.
+A code violation could shut down our use of the tent and all meal tents on campus.
+Solar or battery power are the only options. - Ensemble students can bring their own wire music stands for use in the tent. - There is no security other than a video surveillance camera, so nothing other than the tent and the chairs should remain after each rehearsal or class.
 All instruments, music and music stands must be removed after each rehearsal. - There must be a 5 minute ventilation break every 30 minutes, during which playing ceases. - Craig Reynolds can schedule the tent for rehearsals and/or lessons.